Information-theoretic bounds on quantum advantage in machine learning: Worst-case prediction error

-More details regarding the estimation protocol, as well as a rigorous proof, are provided in Appendix~\ref{sec:pauli-qml}.
-Theorem~\ref{thm:pauli-shadow} improves upon existing shadow tomography protocols \cite{aaronson2018shadow, aaronson2019gentle, huang2020predicting, badescu2020improved} for the special case of predicting Pauli observables.
+More details regarding the quantum ML model, as well as a rigorous proof, are provided in Appendix~\ref{sec:pauli-qml}.
+The sample complexity stated in Theorem~\ref{thm:pauli-shadow} improves upon previously known shadow tomography protocols \cite{aaronson2018shadow, aaronson2019gentle, huang2020predicting, badescu2020improved} for the special case of predicting Pauli observables; see Appendix~\ref{sec:related-work}.
 Because each access to $\cE_\rho$ allows us to obtain one copy of $\rho$, we only need $N_{\mathrm{Q}} = \mathcal{O}(n)$ to predict expectation values of all $4^n$ Pauli observables up to a constant error.